INSIDE: Everything you need to know about good Japanese Drinks in Japan.

 Pocari is an acquired taste!
 (Try it for yourself)

-Japanese Milk Drinks & Japanese Milk Tea
+No.7: Japanese Milk Drinks & Japanese Milk Tea

 Japanese milk tea is my favourite drink in Japan.